ktsr42/qtb/doc/qtb.md

 the project as received by the user, but are usually not part of it.

-Each unit test tests its target function _in isolation_ from all other functions of the project and also from external dependecies, for example server processes that are not created during the tests execution time.
+Each unit test tests its target function _in isolation_ from all other functions of the project and also from external dependencies, for example server processes that are not created during the tests execution time.
 The assumption is that all other functions do perform their task in accordance with the expectations embedded in the target